-To provide greater transparency for motorists around fuel prices, NRMA persuaded the NSW Government to force service stations to advertise a wider range of fuels on their price boards.
+To provide greater transparency for motorists around fuel prices, we persuaded the NSW Government to force service stations to advertise a wider range of fuels on their price boards.
 These changes helped to increase competition and give motorists more information about fuel prices.

 Driver licence discount